A Juris Doctor (JD) provides students with a law degree that opens doors to a diverse range of professional careers in Australia and around the world.

 Students must enrol themselves for each session by the appropriate deadline.

-JD compulsory courses are mainly taught during semester with electives being bothe offered during non-standard sessions and semesters.
+JD compulsory courses are mainly taught during Semester 1, with electives being both offered during non-standard sessions and semesters.
 Attendance is compulsory.

 These sessions are as follows: